 Practice rhyming with a classic children’s book character in the lesson plan Rhyming with Sam I Am.
-This lesson for kindergarteners and first graders helps introduce kids to the idea of words that rhyme.
+This lesson helps introduce kids to the idea of words that rhyme.
 They will practice recognizing and identifying rhyming word pairs, like “hat” and “cat.”
 This resource includes a rhyming worksheet and encourages the use of pictures to help identify rhyming word pairs.
 The lesson highlights essential reading and writing skills and helps build up children’s phonological awareness.

 Students will be able to recognize and identify rhyming word pairs.

 - Explain to your students that you will read a story with rhyming words, or words that have the same ending sounds.